James Dale Wilson

 Southeast Chinese perspectives on migration and transnationalism

-Winner of the Gil Evans Fellowship Competition, an international jazz composition competition sponsored by The International Association of Jazz Educators (IAJE); Herb Albert Jazz Endowment Fund and Meet the Composer; Wilson is also a National Endowment for the Arts (NEA) Jazz Composition Fellowship.
+Wilson won the Gil Evans Fellowship Competition, an international jazz composition competition sponsored by the International Association of Jazz Educators (IAJE), the Herb Albert Jazz Endowment Fund, and Meet the Composer; and has received a National Endowment for the Arts (NEA) Jazz Composition Fellowship.
+Recording credits include Inarhyme Records, Mark Records, Macmillan/McGraw-Hill, Silver Burdett Ginn, Emperor Entertainment Group (EEG), CBS/Sony (Hong Kong), WEA (Asia), Capital (Hong Kong), and other labels.
+He was a consultant for the soundtrack recording of Disney’s Mulan Jr., Disney’s theatrical adaptation of the feature film, Mulan.

-His ethnomusicological research has been supported by fellowships from Fulbright-Hays, Mellon, Columbia University’s Department of Music, and Yale University’s Council on East Asian Studies.
-Ethnomusicological publications include articles for JEMS (Journal of Ethnic and Migration Studies), Concise Garyland Encyclopedia of World Music, and Routledge Encyclopedia of Contemporary Chinese Culture; and book reviews for American Anthropologist, Chinese Literature: Essays, Articles, Reviews; and Current Musicology.
+As an ethnomusicologist, Wilson’s principal areas of research are Guangdong ritual and ritual music, the interpenetration of opera and ritual, and Southeast Chinese perspectives on migration and transnationalism.
+He has conducted extensive field research in rural villages of Taishan, in Guangdong Province, China, as well as among Taishanese communities in the greater New York City area.
+His ethnomusicological research has been supported by fellowships from Fulbright-Hays, Mellon, Columbia University Department of Music, and Yale University Council on East Asian Studies.
+His ethnomusicological publications include articles for JEMS (Journal of Ethnic and Migration Studies), Concise Garland Encyclopedia of World Music, and Routledge Encyclopedia of Contemporary Chinese Culture; and book reviews for American Anthropologist, Chinese Literature: Essays, Articles, Reviews; and Current Musicology.

 Visit the music department website.